Heiss | Quantum Dots: a Doorway to Nanoscale Physics | Buch | 978-3-540-24236-9 | sack.de

 ISBN: 978-3-540-24236-9

-Quantum dots, often denoted artificial atoms, are the exquisite tools by which quantum behavior can be probed on a scale appreciably larger than the atomic scale, that is on the nanometer scale.
-In this way, the physics of the devices is closer to classical physics than that of atomic physics but they are still sufficiently small to clearly exhibit quantum phenomena.
-The present volume is devoted to an introduction to some of these fascinating aspects, addressing in particular graduate students and young researchers in the field.
-In the first lecture by R. Shankar, the general theoretical aspects of Fermi liquids are addressed, in particular the renormalization group approach.
-This is then aptly applied to large quantum dots.
-A completely different approach is encountered in the second contribution by J.M.
-Elzerman et al., in that it is a thorough experimental expose of what can be done or expected in the study of small quantum dots.
-Here the emphasis lies on the electron spin to be used as a qubit.
-In the third lecture series by M. Pustilnik and Leonid I. Glazman, mechanisms of low-temperature electronic transport through a quantum dot – weakly coupled to two conducting leads – are reviewed.
-The fourth series of lectures, by C.W.J.
-Beenakker, deals with a very interesting aspect of nanophysics: a peculiar property of superconducting mirrors discovered by Andreev about forty years ago and still a challenge to experimental physicists.
+Quantum dots, sometimes called artificial atoms, are exquisite tools by which quantum behavior can be probed on a larger scale than the atomic, namely on the nanometer scale.
+While the physics exhibited by these devices is closer to classical than atomic physics, quantum dots are still sufficiently small to clearly exhibit quantum phenomena.
+This volume, intended for graduate students and young researchers, offers an introduction to many of these fascinating aspects.
+In the first lecture, R. Shankar treats the general theoretical aspects of Fermi liquids, in particular the renormalization group approach, and then applies this to large quantum dots.
+A completely different approach is encountered in the second contribution, by J.M.
+Elzerman et al., which thoroughly details current and likely experimental developments in the study of small quantum dots.
+Here the emphasis lies on the electron spin which is to be used as a qubit.
+In the third lecture series, by M. Pustilnik and Leonid I. Glazman, mechanisms of low-temperature electronic transport through a quantum dot -- weakly coupled to two conducting leads -- are reviewed.
+The fourth and final lecture series, by C.W.J.
+Beenakker, deals with a peculiar property of superconducting mirrors, a very interesting aspect of nanophysics discovered by Andreev about forty years ago and still a challenge to experimental physicists.

 Heiss Quantum Dots: a Doorway to Nanoscale Physics jetzt bestellen!